Skip to Content

 Read More about The Violent Bear It Away: Allegory Explained

-Read More about Nightwood by Djuna Barnes (Allegory Explained)
+Read More about The Scapegoat by Daphne du Maurier (Allegory Explained)

 Ernest Hemingway’s The Sun Also Rises is a classic novel that has captivated readers for generations.
 Set in post-World War I Europe, the novel follows a group of disillusioned expatriates as they search for meaning and purpose in their lives.
 While the novel is often read as a straightforward story of love and loss, it …